Rolls-Royce Phantom IV: The "Royalty and Heads of State only" policy

 It is not known exactly when the "Royalty and Heads of State only" policy was decided, nor indeed whether in fact there was such an explicit company policy.
-It is known though, that a boardroom decision was reached that it would be impractical and disruptive to production of standard models to attempt to build more than three Phantom IVs per year.
+It is known though, that a boardroom decision was reached that it would be impractical to attempt to build more than three Phantom IVs per year.
 It is also clear that no private customer other than royalty and heads of state ever took delivery of a Phantom IV.
 Nevertheless, a considerable number of coachbuilder's drawings exist of proposed Phantom IVs that never were built.

 A number of these are proposals by coachbuilders for chassis which in the event were bodied by other coachbuilders.
 Others were proposed but not built at all.
 Most are linked to a specific customer's name, such as the King Farouk, the Maharajas of Baroda and Mysore, as well as the Americans Briggs Cunningham and James Melton.
 It is evident that certain customers outside of the Royalty and Heads of State category believed that a Phantom IV would be available for purchase.
 Just how, or if, the news was broken to those customers that the firm would not supply a chassis for their proposed cars, or why they opted for other models, is open to conjecture.

-By 1956, appropriate bodies for state use had been built on Silver Wraiths, making dedicated Phantom IV production no longer necessary.
-The model, which in spite of its luxury and exclusivity had not been very profitable, was discontinued, its role of expanding the prestige of Rolls-Royce having been achieved.
+In 1956, the model was discontinued, by that time appropriate bodies for state use had been built on Silver Wraiths, which worked well for the factory, making dedicated Phantom IV production no longer necessary.
+In 1952, the cost of the Phantom IV chassis was $10,000 (£3,500) and with a limousine body, $20,000 (£7,000), a huge price premium but perhaps still not enough to allow a profit on the small number built (eighteen made, seventeen sold).
+However, its role of expanding the prestige of Rolls-Royce was achieved.